aftab97/react-redux-advanced/README.md

 Packages used are Redux / Redux Thunk / Material-UI

-Also linked to CI/CD pipeline on AWS with multiple stages and hosted on a S3 Bitbucket, link provided below:
+Also linked to CI/CD pipeline on AWS with multiple stages and hosted on a S3 Bucket, link provided below:

 [http://react-aws-ci-cd-pipeline.s3-website.us-east-2.amazonaws.com/](http://react-aws-ci-cd-pipeline.s3-website.us-east-2.amazonaws.com/)